Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 ## What is TwinCAT/BSD?

 TwinCAT/BSD, or Tc/BSD for short, is an alternative operating system for TwinCAT.
 It's based on the open source operating system FreeBSD.
 Beckhoff took FreeBSD and integrated the TwinCAT runtime into it.
-It serves as an alternative operating to Windows CE/7/10.
+It serves as an alternative operating system for the TwinCAT runtime to Windows CE/7/10.

-Note that TwinCAT/BSD is for the TwinCAT runtime.
+Note that TwinCAT/BSD is only for the TwinCAT runtime.
 Thus the place where your code gets executed.
 Nothing changes on the code development side: you still write your code on Windows in either Visual Studio or the TwinCAT XAE Shell.

 Tc/BSD is a little different from Windows and it might take you some time to get used to it.
 For example, Tc/BSD doesn't come with a desktop environment: there is no desktop with icons, wallpaper, and a start menu.
 If you start Tc/BSD, you see a black screen with white text on it: a terminal.